Kassya (opera)

-Kassya is a French-language opera in 4 acts and 5 tableaux by Léo Delibes to a libretto by Henri Meilhac and Philippe Gille after a novella by Sacher-Masoch.
+Kassya is a French-language opera in 4 acts and 5 tableaux by Léo Delibes to a libretto by Henri Meilhac and Philippe Gille after a novella by Leopold von Sacher-Masoch.
 Unfinished on Delibes' death in 1891, it was completed and orchestrated by Jules Massenet in 1893.

 The opera was premiered at the Opéra-Comique, Paris, on 24 March 1893, with the following cast: